Sjoerd82/bonobo_trans/docs/index.rst

 Contribute
 ----------

 - We need a code review!
+- ReadTheDocs TOC is missing structure (and I seem to be unable to figure this out).

 Support
 -------

 If you are having issues, please let me know.
+I can be reached via Slack's Direct Messaging on bonobo-etl.slack.com

 License
 -------